 As we wind down another year, I thought it would be useful to share some best practices I have observed over the years by leaders who tend to end every year on a high note:

-Here are a few basic truths to help ensure your success: It all starts with simple math.
-The formula is actually pretty straightforward: Revenue – Expenses = Profit.
+Here are a few basic truths abut business to help ensure your success: It all starts with simple math.
+The formula is pretty straightforward: Revenue – Expenses = Profit.
 You need to sell enough of something and price it properly so that it exceeds your costs of doing business.
-Knowingly taking work at a loss is […]
+Knowingly taking work at a loss […]

 How an organization makes decisions greatly affects whether or not it will have sustained levels of success.
 Any company can get lucky every once in awhile, but relying on ad hoc judgments is not a good strategy.
 One of the most important things a leader does is make decisions.
 He/she must also create a culture that knows how to make sound judgments without relying too much on any one individual.
 In essence, you want to foster an environment where you, your management team, and other key employees use decision making filters to increase the likelihood of making the right choices.

 Business ownership has never been for the faint of heart.
 On-going change and adaptability is part of the success equation.
 Even when things go well there are problems you will have to navigate.
 As you grow, your company and you should be prepared to experience many if not all of the following issues:

 Being wise and responsible does not mean avoiding risk altogether.
 In fact, it requires embracing risk, the right risks at the right time with the required investment in resources.

 …the ultimate goal of any business should be to have high quality employees who are focused on providing value-added services to a loyal and growing client base in an efficient and profitable manner.